nginx/unit-docs/source/configuration.rst

         .. warning::

-           This object is deprecated.
+           This option is deprecated.
 Please update your configurations to use :samp:`pass` instead.

     * - :samp:`pass` (required)